 In comparison, Stained Glass is considered ‘cold glass’, and any glass created with an open flame is considered ‘hot glass’.
 Examples of hot glass include Lampwork, and also Blown Glass which must reach temperatures over 2000 degrees F to achieve a liquid working state.

 To join two or more pieces of glass by heating until they flow together.
-This requires a kiln to hold temperatures between 1450 and 1550 degrees F. Sometimes, all kiln processes are loosely referred to as ‘firing’.
+This requires a kiln to hold temperatures between 1450 and 1550 degrees F. All kiln processes are loosely referred to as ‘kiln firings’.

 Shaping glass by bending it into or over a mold.
 Temperatures range is between 1200 and 1300 degrees F.

 Fusing small pieces of crushed glass or ‘frit’ inside a mold.
 Temp range is between 1500 – 1600 degrees F.

 To free glass from internal stresses by gradually cooling, to toughen or temper.